HenrikSamuelsson/reading-low-level-programming/question-148.md

 ## Answer

 In general a literal means taking words in their usual or most basic sense without metaphor or exaggeration.
 In computer science, a literal is a notation for representing a fixed value in source code.
 In C a literal is a sequence of one or more characters in the source code that represents an immediate value.

 There are four different types of literals in C:

-1. Integer literals which in it most basic form uses numbers only, for example
+1. Integer literals, which in it most basic form uses numbers only, for example

     ```C
     60    /* Number of seconds in one minute. */